Data Trends by Topic

 The 2017 Justice for Girls Briefing Report is funded from the James and Joan Van Vleck Advised Fund at The Community Foundation for Northeast Florida.
 This important briefing report provides a 1) brief history and context of the Justice for Girls Movement 2) identifies areas where reform is still urgently needed and 3) identifies emerging issues to be further addressed in the updated Blueprint for Action scheduled to be released in 2018.

 The Policy Center received a two year grant from the Women’s Giving Alliance to convene mental health leaders and providers in our community to begin to address the gaps in mental health services for girls and young women in our community.
 The goal of the Girl Centered Practice Collaborative is to co-create a continuity of care model to reduce the use of the justice system as a mental health provider and to increase the use of effective community-based solutions for girls and young women.
-As part of the collaborative, the Policy Center Research Team wrote three briefing reports related to status of girls mental health and the Juvenile Justice System and Education.
-Child Welfare is forthcoming.
+As part of the collaborative, the Policy Center Research Team wrote three briefing reports related to status of girls mental health and the Juvenile Justice System, Child Welfare, and Education.

 The Delores Barr Weaver Policy Center’s 3-year data analysis reveals a significant reduction in the number of girls incarcerated on the First Coast and reveals issues that warrant attention, such as continued disparities for girls in commitment for non-law violation of probation and high mental health needs.
 The trends provide context to understand the lived experience of girls and is documented in research launched in 2015 Breaking New Ground on the First Coast: Examining Girls’ Pathways into the Juvenile Justice System research.
 Click here to see the publication’s Fact Sheet.